zion-fung/crypto-tracker/README.md

 # crypto-tracker
-Crypto tracker app using Angular, Typscript, and Nativescript
+Crypto tracker app using Angular, Typescript, and Nativescript